wikipathways/pvjs/test/README.md

 ```
 webdriver-manager start #Starts webdriver server (you will need both this server and your web server running)
 cd ~/Sites/pathvisiojs/test/ #update this to where the pathvisiojs directory is actually located on your computer
-protractor run.js #Run the tests and gives results in the terminal
+protractor run.js #Run the tests and get test results in the terminal
 ```